Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-TDM.rst

 Super Sample Rate - Port Utilization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The number of input/output ports created by a FIR will be given by the formula:
+The number of input/output ports created by a TDM FIR will be given by the formula:

 * Number of input ports: ``NUM_INPUT_PORTS  = TP_SSR``